amelialei/Recipe-Data-Exploration/README.md

 ## Introduction

 The world of cooking has taken a change as people start to take on fast-paced lifestyles.
 Thus, people tend to resort to eating out which may take a toll on one's health.
-To encourage people to cook more, we analyzed recipes based on their preparation times and nutrition to see what types of recipes people ejoy more.
+To encourage people to cook more, we analyzed recipes based on their preparation times and nutrition to see what types of recipes people enjoy more.
 Since we know that many people don't have a lot of time on their hands, we will do our investigation on recipes that take 30 minutes or under to complete.

 The first dataset we are given contains information for 83782 recipes, and comes from food.com.
 It contains 10 columns, with the descriptions below.